Here is the fundamental flaw in relationship selling: Relying on it too much. Some sales people think if they write things like:

 The reality is that when all things are equal, every buyer buys from someone they like.
 But too many sales people focus too much on building a (wordsmithed but fake) relationship, instead of keeping their focus totally, fully, 100% on the buyers’ success, needs and happiness.

 Forget telling them how pleased you are, or how much you look forward to making money (working together).
 Instead, zero in on the one thing that can actually differentiate you from everyone else: them.
+If you need the best and quality services for your divorce case just visit this blog oklahoma divorce forms so they can assist you as their clients.

 Instead of telling me how pleased you are that we spoke, for instance, reframe the comment to focus on why they might be pleased they spoke to you.
 You might say something like: Thank you for your insights today.
 Based on the important points you mentioned…